Roblox/avatar-evolution/Instances/Workspace/FindPartOnRay.md

 +++
 Target = "Workspace.FindPartOnRay"
 Description = "Finds the first BasePart along the given ray."
-Related = ["Workspace.FindPartOnRayWithIgnoreList"]
+Related = ["Workspace.FindPartOnRayWithIgnoreList", "Workspace.FindPartOnRayWithWhitelist"]
+ReturnTypes = ["BasePart", "Vector3", "aVector3", "Enum.Material"]
 +++

-Find the first `BasePart` intersecting with the given `Ray` at the point closest to the ray's origin.
+Find the first [BasePart] intersecting with the given [Ray] at the point closest to the ray's origin.

 The ray will not hit backfaces of parts.
-If the ray originates from inside a typical part it will never hit that part, with the exception of non-convex parts like Terrain and MeshParts with CollisionFidelity.Default.
+If the ray originates from inside of a part it won't hit that part, with the exception of non-convex parts like [Terrain] and [MeshParts][MeshPart] with [CollisionFidelity.Default][TriangleMeshPart.CollisionFidelity].

-The length of the direction vector matters, and is clamped to a maximum of 5000 studs.
+The length of the direction vector determines the length of the cast ray, and is clamped to a maximum of 5000 studs.

+The ray uses the `Default` collision group, and won't intersect with parts with [their collision group][BasePart.CollisionGroupId] set to a group that does not collide with `Default`.

+Rays will still intersect with parts that are [CanCollide][BasePart.CanCollide] false.

 Returns multiple values:

-- The part that was hit
+- The [BasePart] that was hit
 - The world space position of intersection
 - The world space surface normal of the part at the point of intersection
-- `BasePart.Material` for most `BaseParts`, or the voxel material at the point of intersection for `Terrain`.
+- The part's [Material][BasePart.Material], or the voxel material at the point of intersection for [Terrain].

 If the ray doesn't hit anything the return values will be: